An outer approximation algorithm for multi-objective mixed-integer linear and non-linear programming: Notation, definitions and preliminaries

-The extreme points of this polyhedron are called \emph{non-dominated extreme points} and are always elements of $\mathcal Q$.
-In our problem setting, we are interested in the facets of $\mathcal Q^+$.
+Supported non-dominated points can also be characterized by the Edgeworth-Pareto hull: A point $y\in \mathcal Q$ is a supported non-dominated point iff it lies on the boundary of $\mathcal Q^+$.
+We call the extreme points of $\mathcal Q^+$ the \emph{non-dominated extreme points} of the problem as well as the facets of $\mathcal Q^+$ the \emph{non-dominated facets} of the problem.
+In our problem setting, we are interested in the facets of $\mathcal Q^+$ as they provide us with a lower bound set; as well as in Pareto-optimal solutions $x$ such that $f(x)$ is a non-dominated extreme point, as they provide us with primal solutions.
 The polyhedron is illustrated in Figure \ref{fig:polytope} and the non-dominated extreme points are the red points with the black circles around them.

-If we expand $\mathcal Q$ in the above definition, we get $\mathcal Q^+ = \{ y : y = Cx, x \in \conv \mathcal A\} + \mathbb R^p_\geq$.
-This, computing the extreme points or facets of $\mathcal Q^+$ is, in fact, a \MOLP\ problem, as we are optimizing several objective functions over a polyhedron.
-With the caveat that the polyhedron is not in the correct input format since it is described by the convex hull of the feasible set of an MOMILP.
-However, it justifies the investigation of these \MOLPs and we will show that it is not necessary to actually know the inequality representation of the polyhedron.